tuupola/php-docker-k8s/caddy-phpfpm/README.md

 $ docker compose up
 ```

 Or as a docker stack which is a more production like setup.
 The stack has three instances of PHP 8.1 as PHP-FPM load balanced by Caddy.
-Single MariaDB instance also in the swarm.

 ```
 $ docker swarm init